-Throughout his life, he has been affected by conflict - his childhood shadowed by his father's experiences in the First World War, then his own direct involvement in the Second World War and now in 2012 his granddaughter's husband is a Serviceman half way through his first tour of Afghanistan.
+Throughout his life, he has been affected by conflict - his childhood shadowed by his father's experiences in the First World War, then his own direct involvement in the Second World War and now his granddaughter's husband is a Serviceman who has been on tour in Afghanistan.

-Aged 89, George Broomhead is a Royal Navy WWII Veteran who served in the Malta Convoys and throughout WW2, he lives in Liverpool with wife Letty and family.
+George Broomhead is a Royal Navy WWII Veteran who served in the Malta Convoys and throughout WW2.
+He lives in Liverpool with wife Letty and family.